The latest numbers on COVID-19 in Canada for Monday, Jan. 4, 2021

 There have been no deaths reported over the past week.
 The overall death rate is zero per 100,000 people.

-There were zero new cases Sunday from 617 completed tests, for a positivity rate of 0.0 per cent.
+There were six new cases Monday from 669 completed tests, for a positivity rate of 0.90 per cent.
 The rate of active cases is 2.78 per 100,000 people.
-Over the past seven days, there have been a total of 34 new cases.
-The seven-day rolling average of new cases is five.
+Over the past seven days, there have been a total of 27 new cases.
+The seven-day rolling average of new cases is four.

 There have been no deaths reported over the past week.
 The overall death rate is 6.69 per 100,000 people.